 The rather familiar looking Max (Damien Puckler, Chase, Death Racers) convinces best-selling author Tom Dempsey (Jon Campling, Kingsglaive: Final Fantasy XV, Curse of the Witching Tree) to follow his book on the killer up with an expedition to find him.
 Tom has plenty of motivation to find him, he lost a daughter to the killer.

-Now, along with his other daughter Laura (Danielle Harris, Between the Darkness, Camp Cold Brook), Jen (Tevy Poe) and Gus (Gary Kasper, The Butchers, Army of One) he’s going back.
+Now, along with his other daughter Laura (Danielle Harris, Between the Darkness, Camp Cold Brook), Jen (Tevy Poe, The Djinn) and Gus (Gary Kasper, The Butchers, Army of One) he’s going back.
 To look in the one place they couldn’t before, an abandoned RAF facility.

 Usually, in a film like this, we have a masked killer stalking unsuspecting campers.
 Redwood Massacre: Annihilation flips that and gives us a well-armed group looking for the killer.
 And while it takes them a while to find him the film gives us some killings along the way.
 That includes a bit of graphic, for a mainstream film anyway, bit of necrophilia.